Westley-Winks/website_rev_3/README.md

 ## License

-This content by Westley Winks is licensed under Attribution 4.0 International.
-To view a copy of this license, visit http://creativecommons.org/licenses/by/4.0/
+The content of this project itself is licensed under [Creative Commons Attribution 4.0 International](http://creativecommons.org/licenses/by/4.0/), and the underlying source code used to format and display that content is licensed under the MIT license.